spatialos/UnrealGDK/README.md

 1. Clone the [SampleGame repo](https://github.com/improbable/unreal-gdk-sample-game/)
 2. Run the script `setup.sh <path to your SampleGame root foder>`.
 This will build the GDK and copy the `Binaries`, `Script`, `SpatialGDK` and `Plugins/SpatialGDK` folders from the GDK repo to the right location in your SampleGame repo.
+3. Locate the Unreal project file for the SampleGame.
+You’ll find this under the SampleGame's root directory in `/workers/unreal/Game`.
+4. Right-click on `SampleGame.uproject` and select **Switch Unreal Engine version...**
+5. Select the path of the engine version you just downloaded.
-3. Build the SampleGame using `spatial build --target=local`
+6. Build the SampleGame using `spatial build --target=local`

 ### For Local development

 1. Clone the [GDK repo](https://github.com/improbable/unreal-gdk).
 2. Run the script `ci/build.sh`
 3. Run the script `create_spatialGDK_symlink.bat` within the SampleGame repo.
+4. Locate the Unreal project file for the SampleGame.
+You’ll find this under the SampleGame's root directory in `/workers/unreal/Game`.
+5. Right-click on `SampleGame.uproject` and select **Switch Unreal Engine version...**
+6. Select the path of the engine version you just downloaded.
+7. Build the SampleGame using `spatial build --target=local`

 ------